-Steve Pollinger is the managing principal of McKool Smith's Austin office.
-Steve is a trial lawyer and registered patent attorney who has focused on patent cases and other intellectual property litigation for more than 20 years.
+Steve Pollinger is a Principal in the Austin office of McKool Smith.
+Steve is a trial lawyer and registered patent attorney who has focused on patent cases and other intellectual property litigation for over 30 years.
 Steve’s practice is nationwide, at trial and on appeal.
 He has won courtroom victories in cases involving diverse software, electronics, and medical device technologies.
-Steve holds a master’s degree in electrical engineering, which allows him to understand the disputed technologies and reduce the disputes to explanations and themes that are readily understood and compelling in the courtroom.
-Steve also participates in patent validity hearings before the U.S. Patent Trial and Appeal Board.
+Steve holds a master’s degree in electrical engineering, which allows him to understand the disputed technologies and to reduce the disputes to explanations and themes that are readily understood and compelling in the courtroom.

 Good Technology.
 Represented Good Technology as lead lawyer in several patent cases in California, Texas, New York, and Georgia, against multiple competing companies over smartphone data synchronization and security software, resulting in several favorable settlements.
 The most recent case was tried to verdict in Northern California.

 Samsung v.
 Ericsson.
 Represented Ericsson in an ITC investigation initiated by Samsung over seven patents against Ericsson’s cellular base stations.
 Steve led the litigation team, argued two patents at the claim construction hearing, and examined expert witnesses at the hearing over three of the patents.
 The investigation was resolved by a settlement favorable to Ericsson.

 MagSil & MIT v.
 Seagate et al. Represented the co-plaintiffs MagSil and MIT against the hard disk drive industry in Delaware in a patent case concerning pioneering read-head technology.
 Steve led the litigation team and argued the key hearings.
 The case settled favorably against most of the defendants after a successful claim construction decision.